 Another usual case is adding a company logo in the email signatures to enhance credibility.
 Delivery companies, banks, and suppliers are some of the most observed images during our research.

-For example, this email utilizes the corporate image of China Anhui Technology Import and Export Co Ltd in the footer.
+email utilizes the corporate image of China Anhui Technology Import and Export Co Ltd in the footer.

 Figure 30: Email impersonating a Chinese organization using the company logo in the footer